-Industrial noise, especially night-time noise is already a major concern which impacts me.
+Industrial noise, especially night-time noise is already a major concern which impacts on the community.
 Incitec's EIS noise monitoring of the site was conducted when Orica's ammonia plant was not even in operation and proved that Orica is not meeting acceptable noise levels.

-Furthermore, Incitec in their EIS, argue that "it is appropriate to relax the recommended levels for suburban areas by 5dB".
+Furthermore, Incitec in their EIS, argue that "it is appropriate to relax the recommended levels for suburban areas by 5db".